lobsolution-net/docker-compose/README.md

+# lobsolution.net
+## Inventory Management Solution

 I started this project because I wanted to apply all my 20+ years of software development in designing the best product I could.
 Everytime I learn a new technology, which can be useful for this, I just use it, even if I have to rewrite a lot of code.
 Right now the source code is still not open, but it will probably be soon.
+I used all open source technologies with free licence as this is a free version.
+For an Enterprise/Custom version, buying licences may be required.

+If you want to try it, the demo of the latest version is at: http://demo.lobsolution.net

 I hope you enjoy it!

+This docker compose file is to spin-up the entire infrastructure.

 # Prerequisite
 - Docker installed (https://www.docker.com/get-started)